Espey Mfg. & Electronics (NYSEAMERICAN:ESP) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of Espey Mfg. & Electronics (NYSEAMERICAN:ESP – Free Report) in a report released on Wednesday morning.
+StockNews.com started coverage on shares of Espey Mfg. & Electronics (NYSEAMERICAN:ESP – Free Report) in a research report sent to investors on Tuesday morning.
 The firm issued a strong-buy rating on the stock.

-Espey Mfg. & Electronics (NYSEAMERICAN:ESP – Get Free Report) last issued its quarterly earnings data on Thursday, September 21st.
-The company reported $0.36 earnings per share (EPS) for the quarter.
-The firm had revenue of $8.34 million during the quarter.
+Espey Mfg. & Electronics (NYSEAMERICAN:ESP – Get Free Report) last issued its quarterly earnings results on Thursday, September 21st.
+The company reported $0.36 EPS for the quarter.
+The company had revenue of $8.34 million for the quarter.
 Espey Mfg. & Electronics had a net margin of 10.33% and a return on equity of 10.68%.

 Espey Mfg. & Electronics Increases Dividend

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Dimensional Fund Advisors LP boosted its stake in Espey Mfg. & Electronics by 1.2% in the third quarter.
-Dimensional Fund Advisors LP now owns 92,294 shares of the company’s stock valued at $1,272,000 after acquiring an additional 1,138 shares during the last quarter.
-Royal Bank of Canada boosted its stake in Espey Mfg. & Electronics by 10.2% in the third quarter.
-Royal Bank of Canada now owns 9,690 shares of the company’s stock valued at $134,000 after acquiring an additional 900 shares during the last quarter.
-BlackRock Inc. boosted its stake in Espey Mfg. & Electronics by 26.5% in the first quarter.
-BlackRock Inc. now owns 4,158 shares of the company’s stock valued at $84,000 after acquiring an additional 872 shares during the last quarter.
-Renaissance Technologies LLC boosted its stake in Espey Mfg. & Electronics by 4.7% in the first quarter.
-Renaissance Technologies LLC now owns 86,912 shares of the company’s stock valued at $1,760,000 after acquiring an additional 3,900 shares during the last quarter.
-Finally, Geode Capital Management LLC purchased a new position in Espey Mfg. & Electronics in the second quarter valued at about $217,000.
+Hedge funds have recently bought and sold shares of the company.
+BlackRock Inc. raised its stake in Espey Mfg. & Electronics by 26.5% during the first quarter.
+BlackRock Inc. now owns 4,158 shares of the company’s stock worth $84,000 after buying an additional 872 shares during the last quarter.
+Royal Bank of Canada raised its stake in Espey Mfg. & Electronics by 10.2% during the third quarter.
+Royal Bank of Canada now owns 9,690 shares of the company’s stock worth $134,000 after buying an additional 900 shares during the last quarter.
+Secure Asset Management LLC bought a new position in Espey Mfg. & Electronics during the third quarter worth $192,000.
+Geode Capital Management LLC bought a new stake in Espey Mfg. & Electronics in the second quarter valued at $217,000.
+Finally, Renaissance Technologies LLC increased its stake in Espey Mfg. & Electronics by 4.7% in the first quarter.
+Renaissance Technologies LLC now owns 86,912 shares of the company’s stock valued at $1,760,000 after purchasing an additional 3,900 shares in the last quarter.

 Espey Mfg. & Electronics Corp., a power electronics design and original equipment manufacturing company, designs, manufactures, and tests electronic equipment primarily for use in military and industrial applications in the United States and internationally.
 The company's principal products include power supplies, power converters, filters, power transformers, magnetic components, power distribution equipment, UPS systems, antennas, and high-power radar systems for use in AC and DC locomotives, shipboard power, shipboard radar, airborne power, ground-based radar, and ground mobile power applications.